EICPCohort6/capstone-order-tracking/BackEnd/README.md

 Alexis, 8/16: Initialized node project within BackEnd directory so all packages can be accesed from sub folders.
 Set up skeleton for web server in express directory.

+Uzi & Abdur, 8/16: Configured server, database and sequelize on the back end with server running

 Alexis, 8/17: GET customers and GET customers with specified last name endpoints are working at `https://localhost:8080/api/customers` and `https://localhost:8080/api/customers?last_name="<last name here>"`, respectively.

+Uzi, 8/17: Defined routes and controller for CRUD operations based on API Endpoints

 Alexis, 8/18: The following endpoints are working: